-- NSF Missouri Transect, “Development of Aerial-Ground Sensing and Data-enabled Vulnerability-Resilience Modeling for Crop Systems subject to Drought” ($75k).
+- NSF through Missouri Transect Seed Grant, “Development of Aerial-Ground Sensing and Data-enabled Vulnerability-Resilience Modeling for Crop Systems subject to Drought” ($75k).

 - Role in the project: PI; collaborate with Professors Eyal Ben-Dor and Rony Wallach at Israel in development of rapid drone-based hyperspectral imaging and computing methods for monitoring and analyzing soil hydrophobicity